Magnus Effect: Physical Definition and Everyday Examples

 The Magnus effect is a physical phenomenon observed when a rotating object moves through a fluid, such as air or water.
 This effect has practical applications in many fields, from sports to aeronautical engineering.

 The Magnus effect occurs when a rotating spherical object moves through a fluid.
 The rotation of the object affects the way the fluid moves around it, creating pressure differences that result in a force perpendicular to the direction of the object's motion.
-This force is called Magnus force.
+This force is called the Magnus force.

 The principle of the Magnus effect